frctl/fractal.build/docs/guide/09-web/02-server.md

 ## Starting the server

-You can either start the server using the Fractal CLI tool (if you are using it), or you can start it programmatically using Fractal's API.
+You can either start the server using the Fractal CLI tool (if you are using it) or programmatically using Fractal's API.

 ### Using the CLI tool